AskrSu/Milesight-Technical-Team-Open-Material/Certification/Regional Certification/Anatel- Brazilian Certification.md

 To perform bandwith 500khz test, please use DR6, and DR8 to DR13 for SF12 to SF7 test.

+## An Example of sensor EM400-MUD

+We are using the CertificationTools software for execute the LAB procedures.
+In general way, the EM400 must execute de test procedure with a bandwidth 500 Khz, and the time transmission must be down to 140ms using the SF between 7 and 12.

+You can use the v3 version method, the fix frequency tool with "扩频因子" which is Data Rate DR0 to DR5 for SF12 to SF7 test, or use DR6, and DR8 to DR13 for SF12 to SF7 test.

+You can use the v2 version method, use command `fixed_enable -freq 902300000` with corresponding `-dr 6` or others.

 ### Gateway Downlink for AU915

 |Frequency|Data Rate(DR) and Bandwidth(BW)|